chetanpjain/terraform-ansible-openldap/README.md

 for that first install git and then perform below steps :

--- sudo yum install git -- git clone https://github.com/Mlandltd/ldap-ansible.git -- cd ldap_ansible -- git pull
+-- sudo yum install git -- git clone URL -- cd ldap_ansible -- git pull

 7.copy the ansible directory from the code checked out to this location : sudo cp -r terraform_ansible/ansible /etc/